inadarei/nodebootstrap/README.md

 You should probably put `ulimit -n 10000` in your .profile file, because it does not persist between restarts.

+For OS-X and Solaris-specific instructions see [a Stackoverflow Answer](http://stackoverflow.com/questions/34588/how-do-i-change-the-number-of-open-files-limit-in-linux/34645#34645)

 ## License

 (The MIT License)